Supplementary data: Ontario

 Topic: Diagnosing cancer earlier

-Title of image: Proportion of stage at diagnosis in 2018 in ON for lung cancer
+Title of image: Proportion of stage IV at diagnosis in ON for lung and colorectal cancers

 Topic: Diagnosing cancer earlier

-Title of image: Proportion of stage at diagnosis in 2018 in ON for colorectal cancer
+Title of image: Proportion of stage at diagnosis in ON for colorectal cancer

 Topic: Increasing participation in colorectal cancer screening